-Many of our broker dealer clients have problems with employees, financial advisors and independent contractors as it relates to customer complaints about how their accounts were handled.
-The complaints have ranged from account embezzlement, theft, document alteration, selling away, mismanagement, gross negligence, unsuitability, churning, elder abuse, forgery, failure to pay EFLs, and many more situations too numerous to detail here.
+Many of our broker dealer clients have problems with employees, financial advisers and independent contractors as it relates to customer complaints about how their accounts were handled.
+The complaints have ranged from account embezzlement, theft, document alteration, selling away, mismanagement, gross negligence, unsuitability, churning, elder abuse, forgery, failure to pay EFLs and many more situations too numerous to detail here.

 Without this experience to focus the client on the comprehensive plan of defense, there can be a hidden cost.
 Even when companies are not identified as targets of grand jury investigations, unwary companies often discover too late that they have waived attorney-client and work-product privileges in prior document production and testimony, and have unnecessarily entangled their companies and executives in ongoing investigations.

 While employees and others typically have indemnification agreements with the broker-dealer, this is cold comfort if, as is many times the case, these individuals have little by way of a “deep pocket” and their acts are intentional so that insurance coverage is compromised.
 It is The Spencer Law Firm’s experience in judging these situations and developing a joint defense agreement, if deemed necessary, to secure the cooperation of the primary witnesses and to get as much information as possible to understand the full complexities of the problem.
 Without all of this information, it is difficult to see what the regulators are focusing on since they do not have to furnish this information or secret witnesses to you during the investigation process.